Social Security Disability Benefits

 SSD benefits are awarded when:

-- The Social Security Administration (SSA) determines that a person cannot adjust to other work because of his or her medical condition(s)
+- The Social Security Administration (SSA) determines that a person cannot simply adjust to other forms of work with their current medical condition.

-If you meet these conditions, we recommend that you apply for Social Security Disability benefits as soon as you become disabled.
-You can apply online or by calling the SSA for more information and assistance.
-If you have any questions at all about the application process, we can help.
+If you meet the above conditions then you may qualify for an SSD.
+As soon as you become disabled, you need to contact the SSA.
+You can go online and apply or call the SSA for further information and assistance.
+However, if you have further questions about the qualification process, we can help as well.